 Sure, the weather outside may be frightful, but if there’s one thing that’ll keep you chugging along through the winter months, it’s the always idyllic mug of hot chocolate.
-There’s certainly a reason why everyone loves to snuggle up under a blanket in front of a crackling fireplace, cup of piping hot chocolate in tow, but nonetheless, after a couple of identical mugs, it’s easy to get tired of having the same thing over and over.
+There’s certainly a reason why everyone loves to snuggle up under a blanket in front of a crackling fireplace (or Netflix), cup of piping hot chocolate in tow, but nonetheless, after a couple of identical mugs, it’s easy to get tired of having the same thing over and over.
 Instead of curling up with your regular instant hot chocolate, here’s a myriad of ways to upgrade the classic winter drink.

 Chocolate and mint aren’t a newfound romance, but the duo blends the winter months with the holiday season.
 Crush up a candy cane and sprinkle the shards into the drink, or use a full length candy cane as a stirrer, which will give the chocolate a hint of mint.
 You can even throw a handful of mint candies—like Junior Mints—into the mug.

 A dash of cayenne pepper is guaranteed to boost both the chocolate flavor and the overall spicy level.
 You don’t need a ton (although if you’re a spice aficionado, sprinkle away).

 For a caramel and gingery flavor, swirl in a tablespoon of cookie butter while you heat the milk and cocoa powder.
 It’ll melt right in, creating a much thicker result.
 For an added bonus, top it off with crumbled speculoos cookies.

 Coffee purists might scoff at the idea of adding a shot of espresso to hot chocolate, but the chocolate/coffee combo is a bona fide classic.
 If you don’t have an espresso maker on hand, you can just add a dash of espresso powder.